pytchlang/pytch-tutorials/chase/tutorial.md

 {{< commit play-caught-sound >}}

+## Add instructions

+To tell the player how to use our game, we'll add some instructions at the top of our code.
+We'll do this using a Python *comment*, which is a part of your program meant just for human readers — Python ignores it.
+In Python, a line starting with the `#` character is a comment.
+We'll add a short explanation of the aim of the game, and how you move the bird, using a comment line:

+{{< commit add-player-instructions >}}

 ## Challenges

 1. You could add a score to the game so that the bird says things like